 Roots in Healing, Relaxation

 Dating back more than 2,000 years, heated stones were originally used in Chinese cultures for the purpose of improving internal organ functionality.
-Later, the use of stones for healing purposes moved into other areas of the world – North America, South American, Africa, Europe, Egypt and India – bringing with it traditions for diagnosing and treating diseases.
+Later, the use of stones for healing purposes moved into other areas of the world – North America, South American, Africa, Europe, Egypt and India – bringing with it traditions for diagnosing and treating diseases, as well as use in ceremonial sweat lodges.

 A Rewarding Experience